jibby0/fallout-terminal-clone/README.md

 Bugs:

-    Fallout 3 doesn't seemt o play nice with the launching.
+    Fallout 3 doesn't seem to play nice with the launching.
 But I haven't tested this much.
 You may just be better off putting this program in a batch file.